-Collaboration between the City and Burlington's non-profit and government partners, already robust, expanded significantly in response to the COVID-19 pandemic.
-In March and April, the City set up the Resource and Recovery Center (RRC) to collect community resources to help Burlington citizens and businesses through these uncertain times.
-The RRC provides referrals and direct assistance to Burlington residents on unemployment insurance claims, food, small business, housing, property tax assistance.
-Burlington's Homeless providers have met many times a week with stakeholders including Champlain Housing Trust, Agency of Human Services, CHCB, Howard, Steps, Spectrum, and Veterans organizations to coordinate housing and supports for homeless in other low-income residents.
+Collaboration between the City and Burlington's non-profit and government partners, already robust, expanded significantly in response to the COVID-19 pandemic and that collaboration continues into 2021.
+The City set up the Resource and Recovery Center (RRC) which continues to collect community resources to help Burlington citizens and businesses through these uncertain times.
+The RRC provides referrals and direct assistance to Burlington residents on unemployment insurance claims, food security, small business, housing, property tax assistance and with access to many other essential services.
+Burlington's Homeless providers continue to meet weekly with stakeholders including Champlain Housing Trust, Agency of Human Services, CHCB, Howard, Steps, Spectrum, and Veterans organizations to coordinate housing and supports for homeless in other low-income residents.
+The City established a Senior Providers Pandemic Response Working Group, meeting weekly to provide information resources, pandemic updates, access to information on PPE supplies, testing and later, vaccination.
+The group provides a space for peer learning and support at a time of real emergency and stress for providers of services to seniors.
+The meeting simultaneously gave access to leadership at both City and State levels on all aspects of COVID response.